Benjamin M. Stewart

-Benjamin M. Stewart is the Gordon A. Braatz Associate Professor of Worship and Dean of Augustana Chapel at the Lutheran School of Theology at Chicago, where he has taught since 2009.
+Benjamin M. Stewart, PhD, is the Gordon A. Braatz Associate Professor of Worship and Director of Advanced Studies at the Lutheran School of Theology at Chicago, where he has taught since 2009.

-A frequent conference lecturer and ordained Lutheran pastor, Ben previously served as pastor to a small, Appalachian community in Ohio, and as village pastor to Holden Village retreat center in the Glacier Peak Wilderness of Washington.
+A frequent conference speaker and a Lutheran pastor, Ben previously served as pastor to a small, Appalachian community in Ohio, and as village pastor to Holden Village retreat center in the Glacier Peak Wilderness of Washington.

 In addition to articles in a number of journals including Worship, Liturgy, and The Christian Century, Ben is author of A Watered Garden: Christian Worship and Earth’s Ecology (2011).
 He is a member of the North American Academy of Liturgy and serves as convener of its Ecology and Liturgy Seminar.
 He is currently writing an ecotheology of natural burial practices.

 Ben and his wife Beth live in Western Springs, near Bemis Woods and the Salt Creek, and are parents of two sons, Justin, in high school, and Forrest, in college.

 Worship Guidebook for Lent and the Three Days.
 Minneapolis: Augsburg Fortress (2009).
 With Susan Briehl, Mark Mummert, Liv Larson, and Gail Ramshaw.